 The Dunfermline Athletic kit did not include a badge until the 1958/59 season, when the club employed the skills of Dunfermline High School art teacher Colin Dymock.
 Dymock’s badge was thoroughly modern in shape, colour and design.
-It was composed of a downward-pointing triangle and featured Malcolm’s Tower, a local landmark, as a centrepiece.
+It took the shape of a downward-pointing triangle and featured Malcolm’s Tower, a local landmark, as its centrepiece.
 This original badge was dropped from the kit in 1962.

 For the home shirt, I decided to continue with Dunfermline Athletic’s long tradition of black and white vertical stripes (in near-constant use since 1909), but with a pattern that echoes the triangular badge.
 For the away strip, I decided to make use of red (the predominant away strip colour over the last two decades) with a black gingham pattern (inspired by the 1996/97 home strip).

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.